grafana/writers-toolkit/docs/sources/write/style-guide/write-for-developers/index.md

 > The following YAML example demonstrates the configuration of a single port numbered `80` using the `TCP` protocol.
 >
 > It's part of a Kubernetes Service specification.
-> It's not a complete Service specification and your must incorporate it with the rest of a Service specification.
+> It's not a complete Service specification and you must incorporate it with the rest of a Service specification.
 >
 > ```yaml
 > ports: